Estate Planning Using Irrevocable Trusts in Rhode Island

 A further tax benefit provided by the irrevocable trust’s grantor trust status is a stepped up basis in trust assets for the beneficiaries who ultimately receive them.
 Upon the passing of the surviving spouse in our example, the trust assets are included in the surviving spouse’s gross estate (for tax purposes).
 This is important because the children inheriting the trust assets will take them at a cost basis equal to the value of the assets at the date of the surviving spouse’s death.
 Practically speaking, this means that a sale of Mom and Dad’s home by the inheriting children will be unlikely to result in any capital gains taxes owed, meaning the potential for significant tax savings on the sale of any asset that has appreciated over the years.

 While the trust assets are includible in one’s gross taxable estate, they are not includible in the probate estate.
-In both Rhode Island and Massachusetts, the trust assets will thus have the added protection of not being reachable as part of Medicaid’s “recoverable estate” for any services provided over the course of an institutionalized spouse’s lifetime, since the recoverable estate does not extend to non-probate assets.
+In Rhode Island, the trust assets will, the trust assets will thus have the added protection of not being reachable as part of Medicaid’s “recoverable estate” for any services provided over the course of an institutionalized spouse’s lifetime, since the recoverable estate does not extend to non-probate assets.
 Neither will our couple’s daughter have to spend the time and money involved with probating the trust assets, as they would pass to her outside of the probate process.

 In conclusion, irrevocable trust planning offers all of the benefits one generally associates with an outright transfer of property to children or other family members, without a lot of the downside that comes with this much “simpler” planning device.
 Concerns about control over assets can be eliminated with proper drafting, and one also receives significant probate, estate and tax planning benefits with the irrevocable trust.